 By the end of 2022, the programmatic digital display ad market is set to be worth more than $100 billion.
 In 2021 over 75% of programmatic video advertising spend in the US was focused on mobile ads.
 This emphasis on targeted advertising has also resulted in an increased reliance on attribution and measurement software for these campaigns to assess ROI – however, much of this analysis is focused on metrics surrounding call to actions, but not what influences these call to actions.

 How device detection fits in the ad tech space

-From an ad tech provider’s point of view, accurate and up-to-date device data minimizes the margin of error in terms device targeting, especially new models that can get widely popular overnight.
-Building and maintaining your own device detection method for this purpose is a time-consuming effort that is prone to errors in the form of misdetections.
+From an ad tech provider’s point of view, accurate and up-to-date device data minimizes the margin of error in terms of device targeting, especially new models that can get widely popular overnight.
+Building and maintaining your own your own device detection method for this purpose is a time-consuming effort that is prone to errors in the form of misdetections.

 In the RTB (Real-Time Bidding) environment, a device detection solution should be deployed locally in order to take advantage of the highest speeds and the lowest server footprint available (see the short guide to choosing between cloud and local device detection).

 How device detection works

 Device detection solutions, such as DeviceAtlas, typically work by parsing User-Agent (UA) strings which is the standard way for the device to “introduce” itself to the server.
 They analyse UA strings and then look them up using high-speed APIs to return any property for any device.
 In order to detect devices, sometimes it is necessary to analyze other HTTP headers as well.

 Which device properties should be available for ad targeting and campaign reporting

 Device targeting and campaign reporting can be as detailed as the number of data points available.
 In terms of today’s standards, it is essential to support targeting using at least the following properties:

 - Device type (which can get as granular as IoT, smart TVs, cameras, game consoles, etc.)